obsidiandynamics/stanza/README.md

 ```

 ## Advanced rendering
-The `render()` method takes an immutable reference to the `Table` and a slice of `Hint`s.
+There is an alternative to the `render()` method — `render_with_hints()` — that takes an immutable reference to the `Table` and a slice of `Hint`s.
 Hints offer advanced control over the renderer's behaviour.
-Generally, you'll only ever need `&[]`; i.e., no hints — the render will correctly produce the output on its own.
+They are generally not needed — we flew through the previous examples while the renderer correctly did its thing.

+Hints are used internally within Stanza to feed additional context to the render that it mightn't be aware of.
+For example, when you use `Content::Nested`, the table will be rendered recursively.
+This presents a problem for inner tables that might be using character formatting styles, which output special ANSI escape sequences (when using the `Console` renderer).
+These escape sequences interfere with those generated in the course of styling the outer table cell.